5.5 CLI Factory

 • file: Intended for local files present on the same device.

-As we delve into the module loading discussion, we will explore the intricacies of the FileFetcher in depth, understanding its role in efficiently obtaining and managing various types of files, whether they are local or remote, and how it contributes to the functionality of Deno.
+When we discuss module loading, we will thoroughly examine the FileFetcher's role in efficiently obtaining and managing different types of files, both local and remote.
+We will see how it contributes to Deno's functionality.

 Functionality